mariusz-schimke/GiGraph/README.md

 graph.Edges.AddManyToOne("Baz", "Foo", "Bar");

-// the line above is equivalent to var edgeGroup = new DotManyToOneEdgeGroup("Baz", "Foo", "Bar");
+// the line above is equivalent to var edgeGroup = new DotEdge<DotSubgraphEndpoint, DotEndpoint>(

-// and also equivalent to
-edgeGroup = new DotManyToOneEdgeGroup(
-    new DotEndpointGroup("Foo", "Bar"),
+    new DotSubgraphEndpoint("Foo", "Bar"),
     new DotEndpoint("Baz"));

 graph.Edges.Add(edgeGroup);